Billy West (silent film actor): New employer and legal dispute

 West signed a new two-year contract with Bulls Eye in November 1918.
 He was now working with director Charles Parrott, later to become famous as Charley Chase.
-It was during this period that, reportedly, Chaplin himself saw the Billy West company filming on a Hollywood street and told West, "You're a damned good imitator."
+It was during this period that Charlie Chaplin himself saw the Billy West company filming on a Hollywood street and told West, "You're a damned good imitator."

 West stayed with Bulls Eye for three months, completing four comedies before leaving the company on February 16, 1919 for Frederick J. Ireland's Emerald Motion Picture Company of Chicago, Illinois, to make a series of two-reel comedies.
 This signing was bitterly contested by West's former employers, Milton Cohen and Bulls Eye, which claimed to own not only the Billy West comedies but the comedian's stage name as well.
 Bulls Eye's injunction was denied by district court judge Samuel Alschuler.

 Bulls Eye made more "Billy West Comedies" without West -- an uncredited Chaplin imitator imitating another Chaplin imitator -- prompting West to place full-page ads in trade papers announcing the duplicity, and insisting that he had left Bulls Eye's employ the previous February.
 Bulls Eye claimed that "Billy West" was a fictional character (even though the comedian had used the West stage name himself in vaudeville).
 Bulls Eye even admitted to the ruse in public: "[Roy B. Weisberg] wanted to supervise the making of our pictures, and because we would not allow him to run our business, he deliberately broke his contract and walked out of the studio.
 We have engaged an artist who will hereafter portray the character of Billy West."
 The identity of the new "Billy West" was finally divulged in July 1919: Harry Mann (1893-1965), like West a Russian-born comedian; Mann had been with Universal Pictures for six years.
 Former Chaplin colleague Mack Swain was hired to support Mann.